-The superintendent, in consultation with the board attorney, shall draft develop administrative regulations designed to comply with the requirements of the United States Constitution and court decisions interpreting the Constitution.
-The regulations also shall address pertinent statutes enacted by the North Carolina General Assembly to implement this policy.
+The superintendent, in consultation with the board attorney, shall develop administrative regulations designed to comply with the requirements of the United States Constitution and court decisions interpreting the Constitution.
+The regulations also shall address pertinent statutes enacted by the North Carolina General Assembly.